- 1 Week trek

 Basic Medical & First Aid kit.

-Travel insurance cum Accidental Insurance Policy covering high altitude trekking tours (For Indian nationals it is included in the TREK FEE, up to 60 years of age).
+Travel cum Medical Insurance Policy covering high altitude trekking tours (For Indian nationals it is included in the TREK FEE, up to 60 years of age).
 It covers your trek as well as your itinerary for a duration of 10 days.

 We assume that you will carry your Rucksack/Backpack including all your personal belongings.
-If you prefer to offload your bag and carried by our horse/porter then an additional Rucksack offloading charge of ₹ 2000 is to be paid directly on spot for the entire duration of the trek.
+If you prefer to offload your bag and be carried by our horse/porter then an additional Rucksack offloading charge of ₹ 2500 is to be paid directly on spot for the entire duration of the trek.
 One such rucksack should weigh within 10 kg.

 Any tip/gratuity to the HT supports staff.